From Thin Concurrent Games to Generalized Species of Structures (Extended Version): Concurrent Games and Static Collapse

 \subsubsection{+-covered configurations}

 We now describe a useful technical tool: a strategy is completely characterized by a subset of its configurations, called $+$-covered.

 For a strategy $\sigma$ on a game $A$, a configuration $x \in \conf{\sigma}$ is \textbf{$+$-covered} if all its maximal events are positive, so every Opponent move has at least one Player successor.
 We write $\confp{\sigma}$ for the partial order of $+$-covered configurations of $\sigma$.
+Those are fairly important, because morphisms between strategies may be entirely described through their action on $+$-covered configurations: